The future of waste-to-energy – is it as good as we are led to believe?

 WtE is not without its negatives, but it is better than landfill – and for many countries under pressure to act on climate change, it appears that that is good enough for now.

-Our Online LLM in Energy and Environmental Law will give you the tools, knowledge and practical experience you need to cast a critical eye over today’s environmental issues and fast track your career in an area of law that drives impactful, global change.
+Our Online LLM in Environmental and Energy Law will give you the tools, knowledge and practical experience you need to cast a critical eye over today’s environmental issues and fast track your career in an area of law that drives impactful, global change.
 For more information, please fill out our request for information form or call us today on on +44 (0)800 032 7101.

 References